35 Employee engagement survey questions for higher productivity

 Employee engagement and employee performance are complex to measure.
 It’s important for your team to strike a balance between being challenged to learn and building their strengths.

 Let them know that the management team supports them throughout their work.
-Creating a safe space for them to fail-forward encourages employees to feel engaged and build a growth mindset.
+Creating a safe space for them to fail forward encourages employees to feel engaged and build a growth mindset.

 2. Do you know what you need to do to meet your goals and objectives?

 Team productivity and engagement skyrocket when your people know how to set and meet expectations.
-As a manager, it’s vital that you’re clear on your expectations by defining what work-in-progress means and come to a team-wide definition of “done.”
+As a manager, it’s vital that you’re clear on your expectations by defining what work-in-progress means and coming to a team-wide definition of “done.”

 3. Do you believe your organization is able to reach its objectives?